youyanggu/covid19_projections/about.md

 We assume a very small daily decay in the transmission rate (R) starting from roughly 30 days after reopening (~0-0.5%).
 The decay is compoundly applied until the R drops below 1, at which point we stop applying further decays.
 As the exact value of the decay is unknown ahead of time, we initially sample this decay from a random distribution.
 As time goes on and we obtain more data regarding the post-reopening effects, our model will learn this decay.

+Another theory is that there is a certain subset of the population that are vulnerable to contracting the virus because they do not take the necessary precautions.
+Once that group is exhausted, it becomes harder for the virus to spread, leading to a decline in transmission despite no government intervention.

 [Back to Top](#top)

 #### Fall Wave